broadinstitute/labelfree-cellpainting/datasets/Stain3_Standard_BR00115134/README.md

 - The file `load_data.csv` describes the mapping of images to channels and wells
 - The file `platemap.csv` describs the mapping of wells to compounds (identified by the column `pert_id_index`)

-Here's an overview of the data
+Here's an overview of the data (only 1 row is displayed)

 ```r
 suppressPackageStartupMessages(library(tidyverse))